adrdsouza/rotten/database/docs/order_export_guide.md

 This will ensure that the next export only includes new orders that need to be processed.

-## Rotten Hand Order Fulfillment Workflow
+## Damned Designs Order Fulfillment Workflow

-The following workflow is optimized for Rotten Hand' e-commerce operations:
+The following workflow is optimized for Damned Designs' e-commerce operations:

 1. **Daily Export**: Each morning, run the export command to generate a fresh CSV of all PaymentSettled orders:
    ```bash